Ford Festiva

-The Ford Festiva is a subcompact car that was designed and manufactured by Mazda for Ford between 1986 and 2002.
-Festiva was sold in Japan, the Americas, and Australia.
-The name "Festiva" is derived from the Spanish word for "festive".
-It was not related to the similarly sized and named Ford Fiesta, and was not replaced by the Ford Ka, which is smaller.
+The Ford Festiva is a four passenger front-drive subcompact car manufactured in South Korea by Kia, under license from Mazda and marketed by Ford for model years 1986–2002 over three generations in Japan, the Americas, and Australasia as the Festiva and as the Aspire in North America during its second generation.

-Designed by Mazda using the DA platform and B series inline-four engines, the Festiva continued the trend of Fords built and designed by Mazda for the Asia-Pacific market such as the Laser and Telstar.
+Designed by Mazda using the DA platform and B series straight-four engines, the Festiva was manufactured in South Korea by Kia, under license.

-South Korean first generation sales began in 1987 under the name Kia Pride, assembled by Kia under license.
+Kia began marketing the first generation in South Korea under license — as the Kia Pride.
 Australasia and Europe received the first version between 1987 and 1991 as the "Mazda 121".
-After 1991, Australasian sales occurred under the "Ford Festiva" name, while European sales continued under the name "Kia Pride".
+After 1991, Australasian sales began under the "Ford Festiva" name, while European sales continued as the "Kia Pride".
 Kia ended production of the Pride in 2000.

-This ongoing production has been in parallel to the second generation Festiva introduced in 1993, sold as the Ford Aspire in North America and Kia Avella in South Korea and other markets.
-Although these second generation models were withdrawn in 2000, a third generation was sold between 1996 and 2002 in Japan as a badge-engineered version of the Mazda Demio.
+Ongoing production of the first generation overlapped its second generation, introduced in 1993 and marketed as the Ford Aspire in North America and as the Kia Avella in South Korea and other markets.
+The second generation was marketed for model years 1993-2000, and a third generation was sold between 1996 and 2002 in Japan as a badge-engineered version of the Mazda Demio.

+The "Festiva" nameplate derived from the Spanish word for "festive".